Japan

 (2) Ensure that the implementation of the action plan, in particular the dissemination of the plan of action to companies referred to in Chapter 2.2(.3) and the provision of information, will actually lead to the adoption of human rights due diligence in companies, as expressed in Chapter 3, by providing companies with relevant information (e.g., successful and problematic cases).

-(6) In preparation for the revision of the action plan five years after the announcement of the action plan, the liaison meeting of related ministries and agencies will start work on the revision of the action plan, taking into account the opinions of stakeholders, by approximately four years after the announcement.
+- In preparation for the revision of the action plan five years after the announcement of the action plan, the Inter-Ministerial Committee will start work on the revision of the action plan, taking into account the opinions of stakeholders, by approximately four years after the announcement.

 Stakeholders views and analysis on the NAP